You've already chosen your study programme? Apply online now.

 Special funding for students with children as lump sum

-International students who wish to complete a semester or academic year at the Cologne Business School through the Erasmus+ programme can access all information concerning courses offered to international students, the application process, language requirements, support and CBS contact persons in our area for Visiting Students.
+International students who wish to complete a semester or academic year at the CBS International Business School through the Erasmus+ programme can access all information concerning courses offered to international students, the application process, language requirements, support and CBS contact persons in our area for Visiting Students.

 Erasmus+ provides support for guest lectureships at European partner schools which have a valid Erasmus Charta for Higher Education.
 The ideas is that guest lecturers will strengthen the host university’s European dimension by supplementing its curriculum and offering their expertise to students who cannot or will not study abroad.